jbcodeforce/kafka-studies/docs/mirrormaker.md

   Then in the bash shell, go to `/home/local-cluster` folder and execute the script: `./createProductsTopic.sh`.
 Verify it is created with the command: `/opt/kafka/bin/kafka-topics.sh --bootstrap-server kafka1:9092 --list`

 * Send some products data to this topic.
 For that we use a docker python image.
-The docker file to build this image is `Dockerfile-python` so the command build this image (if you change the image name be sure to use the new name in future command): `docker build -f Dockerfile-python -t jbcodeforce/python37 .`
+The docker file to build this image is `python-kafka/Dockerfile-python` so the command build this image (if you change the image name be sure to use the new name in future command): `docker build -f Dockerfile-python -t jbcodeforce/python37 .`

   Once the image is built, start the python environment with the following commands: